wellesley-bisc195/BISC195.jl/docs/src/Lesson2/index.md

   of Think Julia.
 - Cloned the Assignment 2 repository with github classroom.
 - Completed assignment 2 with all tests passing.
+- Run all code examples from Lesson 2 on their own computers

 ```@contents
 Pages = ["Lesson2/index.md",